-In one study, L-citrulline was found to improve erection hardness in 12 men with mild erectile dysfunction (
+In one 2011 study, L-citrulline was found to improve erection hardness in 12 people with mild erectile dysfunction (

 Researchers concluded that L-citrulline was less effective than prescription drugs used to treat ED, such as Viagra.
 Nevertheless, L-citrulline proved to be safe and well tolerated (

-Two other nitric-oxide-boosting supplements have been shown to treat erectile dysfunction — the amino acid L-arginine and French maritime pine bark extract.
+Two other nitric-oxide-boosting supplements have been shown to treat erectile dysfunction, inclduing the amino acid L-arginine and French maritime pine bark extract.

 When taken together, L-arginine and French maritime pine bark extract also appear safe (

-Summary Nitric oxide plays an important role in erectile function.
-Several supplements, including L-citrulline, L-arginine and French maritime pine bark extract, have been shown to increase levels of nitric oxide in men with erectile dysfunction (ED).
+Nitric oxide plays an important role in erectile function.
+Several supplements, including L-citrulline, L-arginine, and French maritime pine bark extract, have been shown to increase levels of nitric oxide in people with erectile dysfunction (ED).